Thrill Me: Production history

 The original production at New York City's 2003 Midtown International Theatre Festival was directed by Martin Charnin.
 It was then staged for a limited run off-Broadway by the not-for-profit York Theatre Company (James Morgan, Producing Artistic Director) and Jim Kierstead, opening on May 16, 2005 and extended through August 21.
 Directed by Michael Rupert, the production featured author Stephen Dolginoff as Leopold and Doug Kreeger as Loeb.
 Stephen Bogardus, John McMartin, and Rupert himself were heard in voice-overs.
 Shonn Wiley replaced Kreeger late in the run.
 Matt Bauer opened in the role of Leopold.

-The musical has had over 150 productions in 16 countries and 10 languages; and has been performed at regional theatres throughout the U.S., with Dolginoff appearing as Leopold in productions staged in Seattle, and Buffalo.
+The musical has had hundreds of productions in numerous countries and languages; and has been performed at regional theatres throughout the U.S., with Dolginoff appearing as Leopold in productions staged in Seattle, and Buffalo.
 Internationally, the musical has been produced in Seoul, South Korea (in Korean), Athens, Greece (in Greek), Melbourne, Australia, Tokyo, Japan (in Japanese), Madrid, Spain (in Spanish), Datteln, Germany (in German) Belgium (in Dutch), England, Scotland, Austria, Canada, Argentina, China, the Czech Republic, and Poland.

 A recording with Kreeger and Dolginoff was released by Original Cast Records in April 2006.

 A major Los Angeles production featured Alex Schemmer and Stewart W. Calhoun at the Hudson Backstage Theatre.

 A new professional production opened in February 2010 at the Seymour Centre in Sydney, Australia.
 The production featured Benjamin Giraud as Leopold, Blake Erickson as Loeb as well as the voices of Jason Langley, Jennifer Vuletic, and Barry Crocker.